The canonical representation of the Drinfeld curve: Introduction

+In order to prove \cref{decomposition thm} for an arbitrary $r \geq 1$, we however use the following very different approach.
+In \cref{section basis}, we first compute an explicit basis of the vector space $H^0\big(C,\Omega_C\big)$ over $\FF$.
+Then from the action of $G$ on this basis, we find a decomposition of the $\FF[G]$-module $H^0\big(C,\Omega_C\big)$ in \cref{section decomposition}, which has been inspired by the case $r=1$.
+From \cite[Corollary~10.1.5]{bonnafe} we obtain that each summand in this decomposition is indecomposable.

-The second author would like to thank Adriano Marmora for early, extensive and insightful discussions about the general theme of this paper where the specific problem underlying this paper has arisen.
+{\bf Acknowledgements}.
+The second author thanks Adriano Marmora for early, extensive and insightful discussions about the general theme of this paper where the specific problem underlying this paper has arisen.
 The authors also thank Peter Kropholler for his continued interest in our research.
+Finally, the authors thank the referees for carefully reading the paper and for their constructive comments, particularly for pointing out that the just mentioned indecomposability can be easily derived from the literature.